 - More and more couples are eliminating the announcement for the cake cursing, as it interrupts the dancing

 - Very rarely do we see bouquet tosses, and almost never see garter removal and tosses

---- Use the song that you are introduced to as the last song of the night with the band performing the entire song, as opposed to just the part used for your intro ---
+— Use the song that you are introduced with as the last song of the night with the band performing the entire song, as opposed to just the part used for your intro —

 There is no reason why your wedding should not run smoothly, which is why production is essential.
 Your band should have all the necessary equipment and procedures prepared and ready to go at all times.
 Making sure your band is updated and informed on all logistics is a sure way to make everyone feel comfortable.